YushuShi/CATMicrobiome/README.md

 CAT implements a novel permutation-based conditional association test, which can account for other features and phylogenetic relatedness when testing the association between a feature and an outcome.
 CAT adopts a leave-out method, measuring the importance of a feature in predicting the outcome by removing that feature from the data and quantifying how the association with the outcome is weakened through a two-proportion z-test.
 By pairing with PERMANOVA and MiRKAT-based methods, the package allows association testing for continuous, binary, and survival outcomes.

 ## Reference
-Shi Y, Zhang L, Do KA, Jenq RR, Peterson CB (2022) \emph{CAT: a conditional association test for microbiome data using a permutation-based approach}}
+Shi Y, Zhang L, Do KA, Jenq RR, Peterson CB (2022) _CAT: a conditional association test for microbiome data using a permutation-based approach_

 ## Examples